aler9/rtsp-simple-proxy/README.md

 * when there's a NAT / firewall between a stream and the users, in this case the proxy is installed in the NAT and makes the stream available to the outside world.

 Features:
-* Receive streams in TCP or UDP
+* Receive multiple streams in TCP or UDP
 * Distribute streams in TCP or UDP
 * Supports the RTP/RTCP streaming protocol
 * Supports digest authentication (i.e. username and password)